raganwald/raganwald.github.com/_posts/2015-12-31-this-is-not-an-essay-about-traits-in-javascript.md

 }
 {% endhighlight %}

-And we want to create a time-sensitive to-do that has colour according to whether it is ovrdue, close to its deadline, or has plenty of time left.
+And we want to create a time-sensitive to-do that has colour according to whether it is overdue, close to its deadline, or has plenty of time left.
 If we had multiple inheritance, we would write:

 {% highlight javascript %}
 let yellow = {r: 'FF', g: 'FF', b: '00'},